Natalie Desselle-Reid

-Natalie Ann Desselle-Reid (July 12, 1967 – December 7, 2020) was an American actress who performed in several films, including B.A.P.S., Def Jam's How to Be a Player, Set It Off and Cinderella, and the television series Built to Last, For Your Love, and Eve.
+Natalie Ann Desselle-Reid (July 12, 1967 – December 7, 2020) was an American actress who performed in several films, including B.A.P.S., Def Jam's How to Be a Player, and Cinderella, and the television series Built to Last, For Your Love, and Eve.

 Biography

 Early life

 Desselle-Reid was one of four children born to Thelma Lee (née Sherman; 1945–1999) and Paul Desselle Jr. in Alexandria, Louisiana.
-Deselle-Reid attended Peabody Magnet High School, graduating in 1985.
-Deselle-Reid later attended Grambling State University.
+Desselle-Reid attended Peabody Magnet High School, graduating in 1985.
+Desselle-Reid later attended Grambling State University.

 Career

 At Grambling, Desselle-Reid developed a deep interest in the theatre, and appeared in several productions during her time there.
-She began her acting career in 1996 when she was in the movie Set it Off.
 In 1997, she played evil step-sister Minerva in the Disney made-for-television movie Cinderella.
 Desselle-Reid starred in many films, including Madea's Big Happy Family, and guest starred in Family Matters.
 She was Janie Egins on Eve for three seasons.
 She is best known for her role as Mickey in B.A.P.S. and appeared in the 2017 series Ya Killin' Me.